Xeron07/pipeShopAdminClass/README.md

 Written by Xeron

-copywrite by Afsar & sons pipeshop
+copyright by Afsar & sons pipeshop